-Our solutions use a combination of Slack, Zapier, Zoom, and more to get smiles.
+Our solutions and ideas use a combination of Slack, Zapier, Zoom, and more to get smiles.

 Idea 1 – The Virtual Dance Party